amartincolby/Rust-Quick-Guide/README.md

 with one another.
 This is especially true with a language as rich as Rust.
 I hope that I find a middle ground that is approachable and easy to understand.

 The Rust docs are good but verbose.
 I like documentation that is simple enough to be a one-pager.
-I aim for [the famous Smalltalk postcard](https://richardeng.medium.com/syntax-on-a-post-card-cb6d85fabf88).
+I aim for [the famous Smalltalkpostcard](https://richardeng.medium.com/syntax-on-a-post-card-cb6d85fabf88).
 I did a previous quick guide for ReasonML, a syntax of OCaml, which profoundly inspired Rust's semantics.

 # Further Information
 - [The Official Learn Rust Online Book](https://doc.rust-lang.org/book/title-page.html) *The source of truth for learning Rust*